liushiliushi/FatraGNN/README.md

 # FatraGNN

-This repository is the official implementation of Fairness Learning on Graphs under Distribution Shifts.
+This repository (without datasets) is the official implementation of Fairness Learning on Graphs under Distribution Shifts.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials
+The full repository with datasets can be found in https://anonymous.4open.science/r/FatraGNN-118F.

 ## Requirements